Telephone numbering plan: Area code

 Telephone administrations that manage telecommunication infrastructure of extended size, such as a large country, often divide the territory into geographic areas.
 This benefits independent management by administrative or historical subdivisions, such as states and provinces, of the territory or country.
 Each area of subdivision is identified in the numbering plan with a routing code.
-This concept was first developed in the planning for a nationwide numbering plan for Operator Toll Dialing and direct distance dialing (DDD) in the Bell System in the United States in the 1940s, a system that resulted in the North American Numbering Plan for World Zone 1.
+This concept was first developed in the planning for a nationwide numbering plan for Operator Toll Dialing and Direct Distance Dialing (DDD) in the Bell System in the United States in the 1940s, a system that resulted in the North American Numbering Plan for World Zone 1.
 AT&T divided the United States and Canada into numbering plan areas (NPAs), and assigned to each NPA a unique three-digit prefix, the numbering plan area code, which became known in short-form as NPA code or simply area code.
 The area code is prefixed to each telephone number issued in its service area.

 Other national telecommunication authorities use various formats and dialing rules for area codes.
 The size of area code prefixes may either be fixed or variable.
-Area codes in the NANP have three digits, while two digits are used in Brazil, one digit in Australia and New Zealand.
-Variable-length formats exist in multiple countries including: Argentina, Austria (1 to 4), Germany (2 to 5 digits), Japan (1 to 5), Mexico (2 or 3 digits), Peru (1 or 2), Syria (1 or 2) and the United Kingdom.
+Area codes in the NANP have three digits, while two digits are used in Brazil, and one digit is used in Australia and New Zealand.
+Variable-length formats exist in many countries, including Argentina, Austria, Germany, Japan, Mexico, and the United Kingdom.

 In addition to digit count, the format may be restricted to certain digit patterns.
-For example, the NANP had at times specific restrictions on the range of digits for the three positions, and required assignment to geographical areas avoiding nearby areas receiving similar area codes to avoid confusion and misdialing.
+For example, the NANP had at times specific restrictions on the range of digits for the three positions of the area code, and required assignment to geographical areas that avoided nearby areas receiving similar area codes, to avoid confusion and misdialing.